RashadTanjim/RashadTanjim/README.md

 Learning things like developing, designing, creating projects is a habit to me.
 Every projects of my work, I'm trying to learn new Computer Science topics & developing related stuff which is helping me to enrich my knowledge in this area.

-Currently, I'm working as a Jr. Android Developer at Programming Hero whare I'm contributing to our Android App.
+Currently, I'm working as a Jr. Android Developer at Programming Hero where I'm trying to contribute on Android App.
 Moreover, I'm researching on ML related projects and I have already published 2 Conference papers and 1 Journal paper.
 Thank you.

-### My Work Stacks:
+### Tech Stacks, I explored:

 ```json
 {